-Crawlable-but-valueless URLs do two bad things: waste crawl budget (slowing real article indexing) and signal poor site hygiene (Google sees a sprawling, unstructured site).
-Below: how to categorize the noise, block by source, and reclaim crawl budget for content that matters.
+That said, crawlable-but-valueless URLs still do two bad things on any site: they waste crawl budget (slowing real-article indexing on large sites) and they signal poor site hygiene (Google sees a sprawling, unstructured site).
+Below: how to categorize the noise, block it by source with the right tool, and confirm the fix worked.

 Common causes